Skip to main content

 run_metis

-Processes research requests through an 11-stage pipeline: classifies content, blocks sensitive and malicious inputs, selects agents, and returns a routing decision with contextual memory.
+Processes research requests through a multi-stage pipeline that classifies content, blocks sensitive data and threats, selects agents, allocates resources, and returns routing decisions for execution.

 Instructions